foxlet/macOS-Simple-KVM/windows-install.md

 cd /mnt/c/users/WINDOWS_USER_NAME/Documents/OneClick-macOS-Simple-KVM
 ```
 And run `./setup.sh` to finish the setup and run the macOS VM!
 When it finishes, it might say acces denied.
 If it does, run `sudo ./basic.sh`

+## You're done!

+If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-tablet \` to `-usb -device usb-kbd -device usb-mouse \` or the other way around

+To fine-tune the system and improve performance, look in the `docs` folder for more information on [adding memory](docs/guide-performance.md), setting up [bridged networking](docs/guide-networking.md), adding [passthrough hardware (for GPUs)](docs/guide-passthrough.md), tweaking [screen resolution](docs/guide-screen-resolution.md), and enabling sound features.